SandorBalazsHU/elte-ik-gpgpu-rigid-body-simulation/README.md

 * The project need SDL2 OpemCL GLEW IMGUI for compiling.
 * This zip file contains the nececcery dependecies.
 You can mount the dependencies in a T drive with the script in the zip file.
 * (https://github.com/SandorBalazsHU/elte-ik-gpgpu-rigid-body-simulation/blob/master/dependencies.zip)
-* The Visual studio project configured for this dependeci pack and the T virtual Drive.
+* The Visual studio project configured for this dependecy pack and the T virtual Drive.

 ![](https://github.com/SandorBalazsHU/elte-ik-gpgpu-rigid-body-simulation/blob/master/Images/Img02.jpg)